Transfusion-dependent anemia: Beta-thalassemia

-Beta-thalassemia is a genetic disease mostly caused by beta-globin gene mutations.
+Beta-thalassemia is a genetic disease caused by beta-globin gene mutations.
 Clinical diagnosis is based on interpretation of the peripheral blood smear, which examines red blood cell morphology, followed by hemoglobin analysis and confirmed by DNA sequencing.
-DNA analysis is performed by either mutation-specific detection or genome scanning.
-Different mutation patterns observed from DNA analysis divide thalassemia patients into three classes: thalassemia major (TM), thalassemia intermedia (TI) and thalassemia minor (TI).
-Another classification was established in 2012 for easier referral of patients that require frequent transfusion for survival, dividing patients into non–transfusion-dependent thalassemia (NTDT) and transfusion-dependent thalassemia (TDT) by their baseline hemoglobin levels.
-Thalassemia major is usually manifested in fetus and early life (birth to <2 years old) and all patients are transfusion-dependent from birth in order to survive.
-Anemia experienced by some thalassemia intermedia patients are also regarded transfusion dependent.
-Therefore, most transfusion-dependent thalassemia patients can be diagnosed within the first few years of life, which severe anemia, differed growth, jaundice and hepatosplenomegaly can be observed.
-Parameters for confirmation includes baseline hemoglobin level <7g/dL, enlargement of liver and spleen (>5 cm) and height in the first 10th percentile.
+Beta thalassemia is a continuum of anemias often divided into three classes depending on severity of symptoms: thalassemia major, thalassemia intermedia and thalassemia minor.
+The most severe, thalassemia major, usual manifests in early life (birth to <2 years old) and all patients are transfusion-dependent from shortly after birth in order to survive; some thalassemia intermedia patients are also regarded transfusion dependent.